John Lasseter: Personal life

 The Lasseters own Lasseter Family Winery in Glen Ellen, California.
-The property includes a narrow gauge railroad named the Justi Creek Railway (for the "Marie E.", the locomotive Lasseter purchased from Ollie Johnston) approximately 2 mi long, including a train station and water tower Lasseter purchased from former Disney animator Ward Kimball.
+The property includes a narrow gauge railroad named the Justi Creek Railway, which is approximately 2 mi long, including a train station and water tower Lasseter purchased from former Disney animator Ward Kimball.
 Their residence has a swimming pool with a lazy river that runs through a cave.
 Lasseter owns a collection of more than 1,000 Hawaiian shirts and wears one every day.
-Lasseter also inherited his late father's passion for cars; besides having directed two films about them, he watches auto races at Sonoma Raceway near his home and collects classic cars, of which one of his favorites is his black 1952 Jaguar XK120.
+Lasseter also collects classic cars, such as a black 1952 Jaguar XK120.

 On May 2, 2009, Lasseter received an honorary doctorate from Pepperdine University, where he delivered the commencement address.

 His influences include Walt Disney, Chuck Jones, Frank Capra, Hayao Miyazaki, and Preston Sturges.
 Lasseter's favorite film is Walt Disney's Dumbo (1941).